Fostering Innovation, Sparking Entrepreneurship

 Meanwhile, we offer two flavors of the CEL Metrics Clinic—finance and marketing.
 These courses connect you with a St. Louis startup looking for data-driven consulting on a business challenge in one of those two disciplines.
-These six- to eight-week consulting projects, focused on enterprises in the startup ecosystem, are student led and faculty supervised.
+These six- to eight-week consulting projects are student led and faculty supervised.

 It provides access and opportunity to WashU students.
 Olin’s classroom extends beyond campus to St. Louis’s thriving innovation district, which includes Cortex Innovation Community, a vibrant, 200-acre hub of business, innovation and technology, and downtown’s T-REX, a nonprofit technology startup incubator.
 Student teams consult for startups, working one-on-one with founders for an up-close learning experience.